It is due to excessive growth hormone production (GH), usually by a pituitary growth hormone secretory adenoma.

 The recovery time is shorter compared to traditional transsphenoidal surgery.

-Recent retrospective studies showed a gross total resection with a resolution of the endonasal approach of insulin-like growth factor 1 (IGF-1) that is comparable to microscopic transsphenoidal transnasal surgery.
+Recent retrospective studies showed a gross total resection with a resolution of the endonasal approach of insulin-like growth factor 1 (IGF-1) comparable to microscopic transsphenoidal transnasal surgery.

 Removing the tumor should lead to a drop in growth hormone levels.
 However, even if the tumor is successfully removed, hormone levels may not return to normal, and additional therapies may be necessary.

-When surgery (the usual first-line treatment) does not correct the hypersecretion of growth hormone / insulin growth factor 1, medical treatment with dopamine agonists (particularly cabergoline), somatostatin analogues and / or radiotherapy can be used.
+When surgery (the usual first-line treatment) does not correct the hypersecretion of growth hormone/insulin growth factor 1, medical treatment with dopamine agonists (particularly cabergoline), somatostatin analogs, and radiotherapy can be used.

 Radiation therapy can be used alone or as part of a combined approach.